The Ulrich Wicks Teaching Assistantship for M.A. Candidates

 Background for the Wicks Teaching Assistantship

 Our most serious and dedicated masters students often wish to pursue advanced graduate or professional work.
 But the nature of the second year of study offers them little time and space to plan and to prepare for the “next step.”
-Our second year requires students to take courses, prepare for and take comprehensive exams, complete and defend theses or creative projects, prepare for our spring Graduate Symposium, and teach.
+Our second year requires students to take courses, prepare a professional degree portfolio showcasing their best work for review by the graduate faculty, complete and defend theses or creative projects, prepare for our spring Graduate Symposium, and teach.

 In recent years, students have earned places in prestigious graduate programs and have successfully moved on to other professional careers, but even among these students, it has been felt that more time to prepare for this step would have been enormously beneficial.